bryankennethblando/BIT-TRACK/README.md

 # BIT-TRACK
-Simple Bit tracking prices in the market | Python, Stremlit
+Simple Bit tracking prices in the market | Python, Streamlit